UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 #### Do refreshed emails get assigned to the same bucket with which they were previously associated?

 Not necessarily.
 After you remap emails associated with a particular bucket ID, the emails might be assigned to a different bucket ID.
-To check the bucket ID, [call the mapping function](../guides/advertiser-dataprovider-guide.md#1-retrieve-a-raw-uid2-for-dii-using-the-identity-map-endpoint) and save the returned UID2 and bucket ID again.
+To check the bucket ID, see [Generate Raw UID2s from DII](../guides/integration-advertiser-dataprovider-overview.md#1-generate-raw-uid2s-from-dii) and save the returned raw UID2 and bucket ID again.

 :::info
 When mapping and remapping emails, do not make any assumptions about the number of buckets, their rotation dates, or the specific bucket that an email gets assigned to.